orbs-network/orbs-spec/behaviors/services/transaction-pool.md

   * Sender virtual chain matches contract virtual chain and matches the transaction pool's virtual chain.
   * The transaction was not expired.
     * Transaction is expired if its timestamp is earlier than the proposed block timestamp minus `config.TRANSACTION_EXPIRATION_WINDOW`.
-  * The transaction is'nt in the future (according to the proposed block timestamp).
+  * The transaction isn't in the future (according to the proposed block timestamp).
     * Transaction timestamp is in future if it is later than the proposed block timestamp plus `config.TRANSACTION_POOL_FUTURE_TIMESTAMP_GRACE_TIMEOUT` clock jitter grace window.
-  * Transaction wasn't already committed (exist in the committed pool).
+  * Transaction wasn't already committed (exists in the committed pool).
   * Verify pre order checks (like signature and subscription) for all transactions by calling `VirtualMachine.TransactionSetPreOrder`.
     * Reference block provided to virtual machine is the current block and its timestamp received as argument.
 * If one of the transactions checks fails, return error (for all transactions).